thebkv/bkv/exodus09.md

 **those who disregard the word of the LORD**.

-Some faculties still located within the old order have begun to recognize the higher authority.

-And recognition produces **action**.
+Some faculties still located within the old order have begun to recognize the higher authority, and recognition produces **action**.
+They hear the warning and move what is under their care into safety.

-They hear.

-They believe.

-They move what is under their care into safety.

 The Word itself has become the dividing line.